Powerlearnproject/se-day1-assignment-glorychioma/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+1. Unit Testing
+Definition:
+- Tests individual components (e.g., functions, classes, or modules).
+- Usually written by developers using testing frameworks like JUnit (Java), PyTest (Python), or Jest (JavaScript).

+Importance:
+- Detects bugs early, reducing overall debugging time.
+- Ensures that each part of the software functions correctly in isolation.
+- Improves code maintainability and refactoring confidence.

+2. Integration Testing
+- Tests how different modules or components interact with each other.
+- Ensures that integrated components work together as expected.

+Importance:
+- Identifies issues in data flow and API communication.
+- Ensures proper interaction between modules, databases, and external systems.
+- Prevents failures due to incompatible components.
+  Example: Testing the connection between a frontend login page and a backend authentication system.

+3. System Testing
+   - Tests the entire application as a whole after all components are integrated.
+   - Conducted in an environment similar to production.

+Importance:
+- Ensures the software meets business and functional requirements.
+- Helps find issues related to performance, security, and scalability.
+- Simulates real-world usage to uncover unexpected behavior.
+  Example: Running the entire e-commerce platform to check if cart, payment, and order processing work together.

+4. Acceptance Testing
+- The final stage before deployment, where end-users or clients validate the software.

+Importance:
+- Confirms that the software meets customer needs.
+- Detects usability issues before release.
+- Determines whether the software is ready for production.
+Example: A client testing a *new HR management system* before company-wide deployment.

 #Part 2: Introduction to AI and Prompt Engineering